 Someone got a little messy!😆 I covered up the mess and left it to dry…for a few days…which turned into weeks!
 Lol!
 I didn’t even think about the fact that when I have poured concrete in the past, it has been hot…well in the cold concrete doesn’t set the same!
 Yikes!
 So I left it alone and forgot about it…and quite frankly didn’t want to take the mold off in fear that it was going to crumble or something!!
 LoL!
 I learned that when they are pouring concrete in cold areas, they add hot water to the concrete when mixing to help cure it!
 So I guess if I learned something from it then there was no harm done!
 That’s what I’ll surely tell myself anyway! 😉

 Luckily, it was great when I removed the mold and though it had small flaws….the top was extraordinarily smooth since I used the Liquicrete on it!
 There again, just as I had hoped it would be!
 Far less air bubbles too, without vibrating the mold!
 You can feel the melamine texture on the top of the table…it’s so strange because it tricks my mind…if you follow me on Instagram, you know how fascinated I was when I removed it!
 LoL!
 I videotaped it and just couldn’t get over how it felt just like the melamine!

 Make sure and check out their website if you haven’t already!
-Concrete Countertop Solutions has made concrete counter tops so much more than just boring concrete!
+Concrete Countertop Solutions has made concrete countertops so much more than just boring concrete!
 But I’m saving all the juicy details for my kitchen post that fingers crossed will be coming oh so very soon!!
-I am praying I get it done soon because, man I can’t afford to keep eating out like we have been…plus I have gained about 10 lbs eating all that nasty food!
+I am praying I get it done soon because, man I can’t afford to keep eating out as we have been…plus I have gained about 10 lbs eating all that nasty food!
 LoL!